fullstackraven/FitCircle/replit.md

-# Workout Tracker Web App
+# FitCircle - Workout Tracker Web App

 ## Overview

-This is a mobile-friendly workout tracking web app inspired by the "Push-Ups" iOS app.
+FitCircle is a mobile-friendly workout tracking web app inspired by the "Push-Ups" iOS app.
 It features a clean, dark-themed interface with large circular counters for tracking different exercises.
 The app uses localStorage for data persistence and provides an intuitive tap-to-increment interface with undo functionality.

 ## User Preferences